 God’s goal is for us all to be mature attaining the full measure of Christ, to be secure in our faith, fulfilling His calling for our lives and bearing fruit through godly character (Jn 15:8; Eph 4:11-14; Col 1:9-12; Heb 5:14-6:3; 1 Pet 5:10).
 A person of maturity is not selfish nor views only the short-term benefits, but instead seeks knowledge, understanding with wisdom, and considers the long-term results (1 Kgs 3:5-15, 4:29-34; Prov 2:1-11, 3:13-15).
 They consider the path they are on, guarding the entry points into their minds, regularly evaluating their lifestyle and attitudes in total honestly to see that they are moving into a closer relationship with Christ (Prov 4:23,26).

-The pathway to maturity requires ongoing motivation, consistent, onward progression and right choices.
-It involves a gradual, step-by-step growth similar to the Israelites conquering Canaan (Deut 7:22,23).
-Our Sanctification is steadily replacing the old, evil nature with the new Christ-like one, a growing in His likeness, a commitment to being conformed into His image (Rom 8:29; Eph 4:22-24; 2 Pet 3:18).
+nature with the new Christ-like one, a growing in His likeness, a commitment to being conformed into His image (Rom 8:29; Eph 4:22-24; 2 Pet 3:18).
+It is not about being more religious but a better reflection of true Christianity.

 Paul reprimanded those who still remained infants in the faith and prayed for his readers to be mature Christians, allowing God’s presence and power in their lives (1 Cor 3:1ff, 14:20; 2 Cor 13:9).
 We become more mature as we move on from where we are now as Christians, learn more of God ways and allow the Holy Spirit to address issues in our lives and help advance His Kingdom (Heb 6:1).